chevtong/php-order-form/readme.md

 <br><br>
 ## Step 4: Expanding due to Success
 Use the get variables to make a second category of products - pastries.
-Provide a new array for this info (under construction). <br>
-The navigation should work as a toggle to switch between the two categories of products.
+The navigation work as a toggle to switch between the two categories of products.
 <br><br>
 ## Used Tools
 - VS CODE